seungwoo-AI/seungwoo-AI.github.io/Study/01_SchoolStudy/README.md

 After completing deep discussions and critical thinking in a single conversation thread:

 - **Instruction to give ChatGPT:**
-  > "Based on our entire conversation, generate a `DeepCriticalExploration.md` that summarizes key questions, explorations, mathematical insights, visual intuitions, and final insights."
+  > "Based on our entire conversation, generate a `DeepCriticalExploration.md` that summarizes key questions, explorations, mathematical insights, visual intuitions, and final insights.
+Output the document as raw Markdown syntax without rendering or interpreting it."

 This will create a high-quality critical exploration document reflecting your thinking process.